 Let's pulverize it to save the Earth

-The core of the study (I linked it to you, if you have the guts read it all) focuses on different methods of intervention: those considered best point to the use of special "explosive penetrators".
-Yes, go ahead and giggle, do your double meanings, but it's about pulverizing a meteorite.
+The crux of the study (I linked it to you, if you have the guts read it all) focuses on different methods of intervention: those considered best aim at the use of special "explosive penetrators".
+Yes, you can laugh, make your double entendres, but it's about pulverizing a meteorite.

-How?
+As?
 With the use of devices equipped with small (very small, they say) nuclear charges.
-This technique mounted on heavy rockets like it Space Launch System (SLS) of NASA or the Starship of SpaceX it will end our existential threat.
+This technique mounted on heavy rockets such as Space Launch System (SLS) of NASA or the Starship of SpaceX it will end our existential threat.

 Are we sure?

-This approach would not make an asteroid completely disappear, which is prohibitive, especially for important dimensions.
-However, part of its surface would be vaporized, producing a change of direction sufficient to prevent the asteroid from hitting the Earth.
+This approach would not make an asteroid completely disappear, which is prohibitive especially for large dimensions.
+However, part of its surface would be vaporized, producing enough of a change in direction to prevent the asteroid from hitting Earth.

 It is not a controversial opinion, there are many scientists convinced of our current means.
-Rusty Schweickart, astronaut on Apollo missions funds an asteroid research organization called B612.
+Rusty Schweickart, an Apollo astronaut, finances an asteroid research organization called B612.
 He too points out that the technology needed to deflect an asteroid already exists today.

-I am happy about it: it is true, a "planet killer" happens once every 100 million years, but it is equally true that it is a "when", not an "if".
+I'm happy about it: it's true, a "planet killer" happens once every 100 million years, but it's equally true that it's a "when", not an "if".

 And in any case, saving a planet is not a trivial matter

-To make a few figures, the article by Lubin and Cohen notes that a threat of this magnitude hitting the Earth at a closing speed of 40 km / s would have an impact energy of about 300 teratons TNT.
-It is about 40 times larger than the current combined nuclear arsenal of the entire world.
+To throw some numbers, Lubin and Cohen's paper notes that a threat of this magnitude hitting Earth at a closing speed of 40 km/s would have an impact energy of approximately 300 teratons TNT.
+That's about 40 times larger than the entire world's current combined nuclear arsenal.

 In other words, this study gives us hope that a solid planetary defense system is already possible today, and can save our planet, but it must be built.
-We may not need it for much longer, but either way it's better to be ready ... than dead.
+We may not need them for much longer, but either way, it's better to be ready... than dead.

-And don't tell me "Don't look up", that I get angry.
+And don't tell me “Don't look up”, I'll get angry.